-- Recording: A quitclaim deed in Rhode Island is submitted for filing at the city or town office where the property is located.
-There is no county-level process in Rhode Island for filing quitclaim deeds.
+Per Rhode Island General Laws § 34-11-1, a quitclaim deed in Rhode Island is submitted for filing with the Recorder of Deeds in the city or town where the property is located.
+There is no county-level recording in Rhode Island.

-- Signing: According to § 34-11-1.1, the grantor has to sign the Rhode Island quitclaim deed in front of a notary public for notarization.
+According to Rhode Island General Laws § 34-11-1.1, the grantor has to sign the Rhode Island quitclaim deed before a notary public for notarization.

 How to Write & File a Quitclaim Deed in Rhode Island

 Take the following steps to write and file a quitclaim deed in Rhode Island.